mlesniak/speedrun/README.md

 ¯\_(ツ)_/¯

-- Release 0.1
+- Release 0.1 (called fuck it, ship it, show it)
-    - HUD: half seconds
+    - Release on GitHub

 Music from https://patrickdearteaga.com/arcade-music/

-TODOs after release 0.1:
+TODOS Release 0.2 (polish code)

 - pack data
 - cleanup